0xMiden/miden-client/docs/src/debugging.md

 ### TL;DR checklist

+> Note: This section applies to the Miden CLI client.
+Guidance for the Rust and Web clients may differ.

 - Ensure you are running commands in the same directory that contains `miden-client.toml`.
 - If you need a clean local state, delete the SQLite store file referenced by `store_filepath` (default: `store.sqlite3`).
 It will be recreated automatically on the next command.
 - Verify your node RPC endpoint is reachable and correct in `miden-client.toml`.